spotinst/spot-oceancd-releases-old/Quick Start & Examples/README.md

 **Please note that all of your services, traffic managers resources and SpotDeployment YAMLs ought to be applied in the same namespace configured in your RolloutSpec.**

-5. Perform changes to your SpotDeployment containers spec and Apply.
+5. Perform changes to your SpotDeployment containers spec and Apply. **This time a new rollout will be created and triggered.**

 **You are now all set to get working with Ocean CD!**